 At anti-nuclear demonstrations Hasted managed to record interviews with Labour MPs Sydney Silverman and Michael Foot, and broadcast speeches from trade union leaders (and soon to be Labour MPs) Frank Cousins and John Horner.
 While Foot would later fight, and lose, the 1983 election with a commitment to nuclear disarmament, another long-term CND member Jeremy Corbyn would eventually fight, and lose, the 2019 election with an (albeit reluctant) pledge to renew Trident, the UK’s nuclear weapons programme.
 Neither Hasted nor Foot were still with us then but in 2010, two years before his death, the latter was adamant on where he stood: ‘why are we still spending billions of pounds on weapons that could destroy the world?
 We must continue to campaign against them.’

-Hasted and Wynn-Harris wrapped up VND after their cover was broken by investigative journalists.
+Hasted wrapped up VND after his cover was broken by investigative journalists.
 The station had certainly benefited from its proximity to the anti-nuclear movement and the return of mass protest to the UK, but Hasted also acknowledged the media context and how the ‘novelty’ of VND messaging meant that they received ‘plenty of free publicity from the legal press, television and radio’.
 VND was not the last of political pirate radio and subsequent stations included the far-right Radio Enoch and the occasional broadcast of Radio Arthur during the Miner’s Strike.
 Whereas media opportunities in the 1960s were few, more would soon open up and today the internet presents social movements with a wealth of outlets to broadcast their message.
 Online radio stations and podcasts exist alongside social media streams.
 A range of options exist which were unthinkable for Hasted and his fellow pirates, but in a sea of information, movements often find it hard to break through the noise; and who has the captive audience of those who left their televisions on past 11pm?